The Centro Dramático Nacional (CDN)

-CDN is the abbreviation of Centro Dramático Nacional (National Drama Center), Spain’s first theatre production unit, created by the Instituto Nacional de las Artes Escénicas y de la Música (INAEM, or National institute for the performing arts and music), attached to the Ministry of Education, Culture and Sport.
-From its founding in 1978, the CDN’s primary mission has been to disseminate and consolidate the various schools and trends in contemporary dramaturgy, with a special focus on the work of current Spanish playwrights.
+The CDN is the first theatre production unit created by the Instituto Nacional de las Artes Escénicas y de la Música (National Institute for Performing Arts and Music) (INAEM), under the Spanish Ministry of Culture and Sport.
+Since it was founded in 1978, the primary mission of the CDN has been to spread and consolidate the different trends and tendencies of contemporary drama, paying special attention to current Spanish authorship.

-Since its creation, the institution has offered more than three hundred theatrical productions.
-Outstanding among these are plays representing a complete panorama of 20th century Spanish dramatic art: Valle-Inclán, García Lorca, Jardiel Poncela, Max Aub, Buero Vallejo, Alfonso Sastre, Francisco Nieva, José María Rodríguez Méndez, Alonso de Santos, Fernando Arrabal, Fermín Cabal, Sanchis Sinisterra, Benet i Jornet, Adolfo Marsillach, Juan Mayorga and Lluïsa Cunillé.
-During the nearly three decades of the CDN’s history, its productions have benefited from the participation of the most prominent directors, set designers, actors and actresses, costume designers and professionals from Spain, as well as distinguished figures of the international stage.
+Since its creation, the institution has offered over three hundred shows, which include a complete panorama of twentieth-century Spanish dramaturgy: Valle-Inclán, García Lorca, Jardiel Poncela, Max Aub, Buero Vallejo, Alfonso Sastre, Francisco Nieva, José María Rodríguez Méndez, Alonso de Santos, Fernando Arrabal, Fermín Cabal, Sanchis Sinisterra, Benet i Jornet, Adolfo Marsillach, Juan Mayorga or Lluïsa Cunillé.
+Over the years, the country’s leading directors, stage designers, actors, costume designers and professionals have taken part in its productions, as well as big names from the international scene.

-The CDN has two facilities for its activities: the María Guerrero Theatre and the Valle-Inclán Theatre.
-The institution’s management and production capacity allows it to schedule performances in these two permanent spaces simultaneously while sending its productions out on tour, both in Spain and abroad.
+The CDN has two venues for carrying out activities: Teatro María Guerrero and Teatro Valle-Inclán.
+The institution’s management and production capacity allows for simultaneous programming of these permanent venues and, at the same time, for putting its productions on tour, both in Spain and on international stages.

 José Luis Gómez